 As entrepreneurs, my husband and I aren’t under any employee health plan.
 If either of us or our kids need medical treatment, we pay for it out of pocket.

 In the book I’m reading now, The Thin Green Line, the author quotes one of his interviewees (a billionaire!) saying that we’re 5x more likely to get sick than die at an early age.
 Which is true!
 Pollution, stress, and all the GMO’s lurking around in our food are a recipe for disease.

 I like the concept of critical illness insurance because it pays the insurance benefit upon diagnosis of a critical illness.
 So it’s a huge burden lifted and one less thing to worry about when dealing with the surprise, pain, and anxiety that comes with a loved one falling ill.
-Both Albert and I have our own critical illness plans, his benefit amount is double mine since he is the breadwinner.
+Both Albert and I have our own critical illness plans from Sunlife as well.
+His benefit amount is double mine since he is the breadwinner.
 After Mati turned a year old, I got a plan for him too, and the premium was significantly less compared to ours!
 Insurance premiums favor the young talaga!

 Every time my children receive a cash gift, we also tithe part of it to our church.
 I fill out the check, and Mati drops it in the tithe box.
 He may not know or understand yet, but as early as now, I want him to understand that everything comes from God, and we are just stewards.
 Tithing is one of the ways we check our hearts and invest for eternity.